blueschistrocks/School_District_Analysis/README.md

 		      "11th": eleventh_grade_reading_scores,
 		      "12th": twelfth_grade_reading_scores})

-The DataFrames were formatted using similar formatting code use in the DataFrames discussed above.
+The DataFrames were formatted using similar formatting code use in the DataFrames discussed in the sections above.

 Images of the DateFrames with average reading scores and average math scores are provided below:
 ![Average_Reading_by_Grade](https://github.com/blueschistrocks/School_District_Analysis/blob/e6184b1f38b739968a3b63e3b9fd153fac7c64a1/Resources/Orig_Average_Reading_by_Grade.png)